GoobyFRS/goobyfrs.github.io/docs/internal/06_handbook.md

 - Prevent unauthorized access to sensitive areas

 Devices containing company information should never be left unattended in vehicles or public places.

 ---

+### Disclosure Requirements

+Employees must disclose:

+- Any financial interest in client organizations
+- Personal relationships with clients or competitors
+- Outside employment or consulting work
+- Board positions or advisory roles
+- Any situation that could create appearance of conflict

+### Prohibited Activities

+Employees may not:

+- Use company resources for personal gain
+- Accept gifts valued over $100 from clients or vendors
+- Perform unauthorized work for competitors
+- Share confidential information with outside parties
+- Use position to influence business decisions for personal benefit

+---